-I was born, at a very young age, near Oxford, in England.
+I was born near Oxford, in England.
 I had a radiantly happy childhood, for which I will never forgive my parents.
-Why couldn't they saddle me with that miserable, angst-ridden youth which is the essential pre-requisite for the successful artist?
+Why couldn't they saddle me with that miserable, angst-ridden youth which is the essential pre-requisite for the struggling artist?

 When I was seven, my parents, who had noticed that I enjoyed music, arranged for me to have piano lessons.
-I gave the lessons up after only 6 weeks - it made my brain hurt to have to do something with my left hand which was different to what I was doing with my right.
-It physically made my head ache!
-When I was fourteen, I bought my first guitar, because I had noticed that girls liked guitar players.
-Strangely, I had no problem doing different things with each hand on the guitar!
+I gave the lessons up after only 6 weeks - it made my brain ache to have to simultaneously do something different with each of my hands!
+When I was fourteen, I bought my first guitar, because I had noticed that girls were attracted to guitar players.
+Strangely, on the guitar, I had no problem doing different things simultaneously with each hand!

 I have made a number of appearances on radio in France - here is an interview on Radio Totem: